clawdius/yt-reshuffler/README.md

 ### > Why Electron?
 I don't want to open my chrome with a gazillion extensions just to listen to [Didn't See That Coming](https://music.youtube.com/watch?v=t7zWExFJL5I) by Quinten Coblentz.
 Besides, I just want to learn Electron. **You learn new technology by making something with it, right?**

+### > Using Json to save things in the big 25?
+There's this technology called `database`, my guy. 🥀🥀
+No thanks, using portable DB such as `sqlite` is overrated.

 ### > Why the heck do I need Express?
 I thought this is a "client-only" app?
 Youtube's embed gets mad if we directly use it with `file:///` protocol.